BlogsEmojis

 Digital payment trends are reflected in emoji usage:

-• Industry variation: Most frequently used in retail (256%), travel (189%), and financial services (314%) communications
+• Industry variation: Most frequently used in retail (256%), travel (189%), and financial services (314%) messaging

 Payment Culture and Digital Finance